 Step 1: Identify the need for AI

-Step 2: Data Collection and Preparation:
+Step 2: Data Collection and Preparation

 Once you have identified the need for AI, you will need the fuel for your AI model: data.
 This stage involves collecting relevant data, ensuring its quality, and preparing it in a format that the AI model can understand.

-Step 3: Model development:
+Step 3: Model development

-Step 4: Model Testing and Validation:
+Step 4: Model Testing and Validation

 Data scientists and AI engineers work together to ensure that the model works as expected.

-Step 5: Implementation and Monitoring:
+Step 5: Implementation and Monitoring

-After a successful test, you can implement the AI model in your product.
+If the test is successful, engineers, at this stage, implement the AI model in your product.
 But the work is not done!
 Continuous monitoring is essential to ensure model performance remains optimal and identify areas for improvement.

 AI engineers and DevOps specialists take the lead here.

-Step 6: Iterative improvement:
+Step 6: Iterative improvement

 The beauty of AI is its ability to learn and improve.
 By continually monitoring model performance in the real world, you can collect valuable feedback and new data.
 This allows you to refine and improve the model over time, ensuring that it delivers ongoing value to your end users.